giobbu/ShinyR_Trucks_Bruxelles/README.md

-# ShinyR for trucks movements visualizations
+# Shiny apps for trucks movements visualizations

 ## Docker Image
 Docker is a software container platform, which allows to isolate OS environments.